arguiot/StudIO/Help Data/StudIO file API.md

 	"version": "SemVer version",
 	"git": "git repository URL", /* ex: https://github.com/name/plugin */
-	"type": "One of these types: 'mode', 'theme', 'autocomplete'", "main": "The javascript file that will be used"
+	"type": "One of these types: 'mode', 'theme', 'autocomplete'", "main": "The javascript file that will be used", "activation": "activation regex",
 }
 ```